PlanetaryScience4All EPEC-EPSC 4-minute video contest: Call for PhD students and early career researchers

 Who is going to judge the videos?

-The judging will be in three steps.
+The judging process will be in three steps.
 In Step 1, the EPEC Communication Working Group members will evaluate the submissions according to the following criteria: scientific content, presentation delivery, structure, layout and visual effects quality.
-In Step 2, a panel made up of EPEC network members and science communicators will be asked select two finalists.
-In Step 3, the EPSC 2020 Executive Committee will be asked to select the winner.
-The winner will be announced at the end of the virtual meeting by EPEC Communication Working Group Co-Chairs.
+In Step 2, a panel of judges made up of EPEC network members and science communicators will be asked select two finalists.
+In Step 3, the EPSC 2021 Executive Committee will be asked to select the winner.
+The winner will be announced at the end of the virtual meeting by the EPEC Communication Working Group Co-Chairs.

 Any other guidance?

-We want to give as much freedom as possible to PhD students to find their own way of sharing their research.
+We want to give as much freedom as possible to all participants to find their own way of sharing their research.
 Drawing, animations, Lego videos, sharing presentations… Be creative!
 Any format is welcome, so long as it demonstrates your communication skills.

 More about Outreach at EPSC 2020